scikit-learn/enhancement_proposals/slep019/proposal.rst

 Desired goal
 ~~~~~~~~~~~~

-There is a need to:
+We need to:

 - value non-coding contributions in the project and acknowledge all efforts,
   including those that are not quantified by GitHub users' activity
 - empower more contributors in effectively being able to participate in the
   projects without requiring the security responsibilities of tracking code
   changes to the main branches.
-These considerations should lead to
+These considerations should lead to the
-  "contribution paths".
+  diversification of contribution paths [4]_.

 Hence, we propose to explicit contributions and to define more roles and teams.